EdwardDK/speccalc/README.md

 ## 💾 How to Use

-The calculator requires an update browser to run
+The calculator requires an update browser to run.
+Also, you need to have JavaScript enabled.

 [Chrome](https://support.google.com/chrome/answer/95346?hl=en&co=GENIE.Platform%3DDesktop) v120+ to run.